 Furthermore, the CBD drug approved by the FDA (Epidiolex) is used for the treatment of seizures associated with two rare and severe forms of epilepsy in patients two years of age and older.

 So, not only is CBD not harmful to children, it is also a highly valuable treatment option that can drastically improve the quality of their lives for those suffering from certain conditions.
 As always, we advise you speak to your pediatrician before introducing any treatment for your child.

 5. CBD Won’t Show Up on a Drug Test

 Since most drug tests check for THC, CBD alone is unlikely to yield a positive result.
-However, some CBD products (such as Full Spectrum CBD) contain small amounts of THC, which could possibly show up on a drug test.
+However, some CBD products (such as Full Spectrum CBD) contain small amounts of THC naturally present in hemp, which could possibly show up on a drug test.

 Whether or not you fail a drug test also depends on how much CBD is used and how fast your body metabolizes it.
 It also depends on what kind of drug test is administered.

 Broad Spectrum or Isolate CBD products are generally safe to use without fear of failing a drug test since they do not contain THC, but it is important to ensure that they come from a trustworthy source.

 Many CBD products are mislabeled or have been subjected to cross-contamination, leading to higher amounts of THC than reported.
 In addition to reading a product’s specifications, it is important to check that the overall CBD/THC content has been confirmed by a third party lab report.

 - CBD hemp oil may contain side effects, or can interfere with prescription medications.

 - All CBD is not created equal.
 There are various types of hemp extracts, as well as quality and processing differences.